jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 College football stadiums were another venue option sometimes used by NFL teams, even into the late 20th century.
 Examples include Pitt Stadium (Pittsburgh Steelers), Tulane Stadium (New Orleans Saints), and Sun Devil Stadium (Arizona Cardinals).

 Unlike MLB team owners, who had to incur the expense of building and maintaining their facilities, NFL owners were able to rely on existing stadiums.
 In this sense, the NFL was a leader in transitioning stadiums from being privately to publicly provided, because its franchises weren't heavily invested in the private business of venue-building.
 However, because of their subordinate status, NFL teams often moved from stadium to stadium.
-For example, through the 1950s, the Philadelphia Eagles played in two ballparks the Baker Bowl (Phillies) and Shibe Park (Athletics and Phillies), Philadelphia Municipal Stadium, and Franklin Field (home of the Penn Quakers).
+For example, the Philadelphia Eagles played in two ballparks---the Baker Bowl (Phillies) and Shibe Park (Athletics and Phillies)---Philadelphia Municipal Stadium, and Franklin Field (home of the Penn Quakers).

 Stadiums of the inaugural era improved gradually over time, and the real costs of venue construction were relatively stable.
-Even into the 1950s, bigger stadiums like Milwaukee County Stadium (Green Bay Packers) and Metropolitan Stadium (Minnesota Vikings) were not well suited for football, and their NFL teams were secondary tenants.
+Even bigger stadiums that opened in the 1950s, like Milwaukee County Stadium (Green Bay Packers) and Metropolitan Stadium (Minnesota Vikings), were not well suited for football, and their NFL teams were secondary tenants.

 <div style="display: flex; gap: 20px; align-items: flex-start; flex-wrap: wrap;">